SheriKarasick/bikesharing/README.md

 # Key question: Are there opportunities for CikiBike in one of the most commute friendly cities in America?
 [1]

 ### Summary Analysis
 Analysis utilizes New York City as a comparison city for exploring the potential viability of a CitiBike franchise in Des Moines, Iowa.
 The data is visually presented using Tableau to identify business insights that will help understand the market forecast.
-This report builds on robust CitiBike user data to understand how it will compare to the target market [2], a market research report that provides insights into patterns of bike use by geographical region in the United States [3] and a brief SWOT analysis.
+This report builds on robust CitiBike user data to understand how it will compare to the target market [2], a market research report that provides insights into patterns of bike use by geographical region in the United States [3] and a brief SWOT analysis informed by the Catch Des Moines organization [4].

 ### Comparison City Data
 There are substantial differences between the comparison city New York City and Des Moines, Iowa.
 However, insights can still be gained by examining user information and behavior to determine whether or not Des Moines is a target city for expansion of the CitiBike franchise.